anna-dor-plumsail/documents-docs/source/flow/actions/sharepoint-processing.rst

 Remove All Permissions from List
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Removing all user permissions from a SharePoint List
+Remove all user permissions from a SharePoint list

 .. rubric:: Input Parameters